infracost/docs/docs/features/terraform_modules.md

 #### Option 2: Provide HTTPS credentials

 If you cannot use Option 1, you need to provide HTTPS credentials that can be used to download the private module repos.
-Infracost GitHub App users can provide these in Infracost Cloud.
+Infracost GitHub and GitLab App users can provide these in Infracost Cloud.

 Other CI/CD users can add their HTTPS credentials into the `~/.git-credentials` file.
 ```bash